crystal-lang/crystal-book/docs/syntax_and_semantics/blocks_and_procs.md

 # Output: 6
 ```

-A block can specify less than the arguments yielded:
+A block can specify fewer parameters than the arguments yielded:

 ```crystal
 def many